- Is the hedgehog injured?

 - Always provide a shallow dish of water

 - Under no circumstances should a hedgehog be fed fruit or milk.
 This can cause severe digestive problems and may even lead to death.

 - Commerical dry hedgehog food is not reccommended, or should not be the main food you give.
 Hedgehogs' natural diets consist of less carbohydrates, and higher protein foods are better for weak hedgehogs.

 Hedgehogs and hibernation

 In autumn, food for hedgehogs becomes scarcer, and hibernation lies ahead.
 If you want to help hedgehogs survive the cold season, it is vital to be well informed, because not every hedgehog needs our support and sometimes it can do more harm than good.

 Hedgehogs are protected in all European countries and may not be captured or removed from their environment.
 Sick, injured or orphaned animals are exceptions.
+A hedgehog wandering aimlessly in the day time is always an alarm signal.
 Should you find such an animal, contact a vet with wildlife expertise in order to get specialist advice and discuss what to do next.

 From mid-November to March, hedgehogs go into hibernation.
 They reduce their body functions to a minimum.
 With the energy reserves they have piled up by eating, they can survive for up to half a year without food.
 Hedgehogs that weigh half a kilogram or more before hibernation have a very good chance of survival.